 - You can shorten profile announcements by checking the Shortened profile announcement checkbox. - If you don't want to hear the linked reflector/talkgroups list, then you can shorten BrandMeister announcements by checking the Shortened BrandMeister announcement checkbox. - You can disable built-in voice announcements by checking the Use server only checkbox.
-Note that startup voice announcements played right after the openSPOT3 boots will still be played from the openSPOT3's flash memory. - You can set your own voice announcement server's host and port. - Net state announcement int. sets the interval of the announcement if the openSPOT3 can't connect to a Wi-Fi network.
+Note that startup voice announcements played right after the openSPOT2 boots will still be played from the openSPOT2's flash memory. - You can set your own voice announcement server's host and port. - Net state announcement int. sets the interval of the announcement if the openSPOT2 can't connect to a Wi-Fi network.

-See the Control calls section for more information about Profile query/change base ID, Connector query ID, IP address query ID, Battery status query ID, and Time query ID.
+See the Control calls section for more information about Profile query/change base ID, Connector query ID and IP address query ID.